Chapter 4. Creating a Red Hat High-Availability cluster with Pacemaker

 4.1.
 Installing cluster software

-This procedure installs the cluster software and configures your system for cluster creation.
+Install the cluster software and configure your system for cluster creation with the following procedure.

 On each node in the cluster, enable the repository for high availability that corresponds to your system architecture.
 For example, to enable the high availability repository for an x86_64 system, you can enter the following